zaid2229/Export-Settings/README.md

 ### **Usage**

-#### -Creating a new Export Setting
+#### - Creating a new Export Setting

     1. Go to the 'Export Settings' doctype.
-    1. Select the doctype you want to configure.
+    2. Select the doctype you want to configure.
-    1. Check the fields that should be prechecked during export.
+    3. Check the fields that should be prechecked during export.
-    1. Save the document.
+    4. Save the document.

-#### +Exporting Data
+#### - Exporting Data

     1. Navigate to the doctype for which you've set the export settings.
-    1. Click on the 'Export' button.
+    2. Click on the 'Export' button.
-    1. Notice that the fields specified in the 'Export Settings' are prechecked.
+    3. Notice that the fields specified in the 'Export Settings' are prechecked.

 ### Screenshots